nikolaussucher/biology-text/docs/bioenergetics 2.md

 In some enzymes, no amino acids are directly involved in catalysis; instead, the enzyme contains sites to bind and orient catalytic cofactors.
 Enzyme structures may also contain allosteric sites where the binding of a small molecule causes a conformational change that increases or decreases activity.

 A small number of RNA-based biological catalysts called ribozymes exist, which again can act alone or in complex with proteins.
-The most common of these is the ribosome which is a complex of protein and catalytic RNA components.:2.2
+The most common of these is the ribosome which is a complex of protein and catalytic RNA components.

 Enzymes must bind their substrates before they can catalyse any chemical reaction.
 Enzymes are usually very specific as to what substrates they bind and then the chemical reaction catalysed.
 Specificity is achieved by binding pockets with complementary shape, charge and hydrophilic/hydrophobic characteristics to the substrates.
 Enzymes can therefore distinguish between very similar substrate molecules to be chemoselective, regioselective and stereospecific.

 Some of the enzymes showing the highest specificity and accuracy are involved in the copying and expression of the genome.
 Some of these enzymes have "proof-reading" mechanisms.
 Here, an enzyme such as DNA polymerase catalyzes a reaction in a first step and then checks that the product is correct in a second step.
-This two-step process results in average error rates of less than 1 error in 100 million reactions in high-fidelity mammalian polymerases.:5.3.1 Similar proofreading mechanisms are also found in RNA polymerase, aminoacyl tRNA synthetases and ribosomes.
+This two-step process results in average error rates of less than 1 error in 100 million reactions in high-fidelity mammalian polymerases.
+Similar proofreading mechanisms are also found in RNA polymerase, aminoacyl tRNA synthetases and ribosomes.

 Conversely, some enzymes display enzyme promiscuity, having broad specificity and acting on a range of different physiologically relevant substrates.
 Many enzymes possess small side activities which arose fortuitously (i.e. neutrally), which may be the starting point for the evolutionary selection of a new function.

-Enzyme changes shape by induced fit upon substrate binding to form enzyme-substrate complex.
-Hexokinase has a large induced fit motion that closes over the substrates adenosine triphosphate and xylose.
-Binding sites in blue, substrates in black and Mg2+ cofactor in yellow.
-(PDB: 2E2N​, 2E2Q​)

 To explain the observed specificity of enzymes, in 1894 Emil Fischer proposed that both the enzyme and the substrate possess specific complementary geometric shapes that fit exactly into one another.
-This is often referred to as "the lock and key" model.:8.3.2 This early model explains enzyme specificity, but fails to explain the stabilization of the transition state that enzymes achieve.
+This is often referred to as "the lock and key" model.
+This early model explains enzyme specificity, but fails to explain the stabilization of the transition state that enzymes achieve.

 In 1958, Daniel Koshland suggested a modification to the lock and key model: since enzymes are rather flexible structures, the active site is continuously reshaped by interactions with the substrate as the substrate interacts with the enzyme.
 As a result, the substrate does not simply bind to a rigid active site; the amino acid side-chains that make up the active site are molded into the precise positions that enable the enzyme to perform its catalytic function.
 In some cases, such as glycosidases, the substrate molecule also changes shape slightly as it enters the active site.
 The active site continues to change until the substrate is completely bound, at which point the final shape and charge distribution is determined.
 Induced fit may enhance the fidelity of molecular recognition in the presence of competition and noise via the conformational proofreading mechanism.